ASFHyP3/hyp3-flood-monitoring/README.md

 For each hazard:
   <ol type="a">
   <li>
-    If there is no existing HyP3 subscription for the hazard, create one, and set its end datetime for 3 hours into the future.
+    If there is no existing HyP3 subscription for the hazard, create one, and set its end datetime for a few hours into the future.
   </li>
   <li>
-    Otherwise, update the existing HyP3 subscription with any parameters that have changed (e.g. AOI), and set its end datetime for 3 hours into the future.
+    Otherwise, update the existing HyP3 subscription with any parameters that have changed (e.g. AOI), and set its end datetime for a few hours into the future.
   </li>
   </ol>
 </li>